jonnonz1/nz-statute-book/acts/public/2009/local-government-auckland-council-act-2009.md

 **Council-controlled organisations must hold specified meetings in public**

 ### 96 Council-controlled organisations must hold specified meetings in public
-(1) The board of each council-controlled organisation of the Auckland Council must nominate, in its statement of intent for each financial year, 2 of its meetings during that year to be open to members of the public.
+(1) The board of each council-controlled organisation of the Auckland Council (except Watercare Services Limited) must nominate, in its statement of intent for each financial year, 2 of its meetings during that year to be open to members of the public.
 (2) For the purpose of subsection (1),—
   (a) 1 meeting must be held before 30 June each year for the purpose of considering comments from shareholders on the organisation's draft statement of intent for the following financial year; and
   (b) the other meeting must be held after 1 July each year for the purpose of considering the organisation's performance under its statement of intent in the previous financial year.